Saint Thomas the Apostle

 Met exactly where he stood

 A week later, Jesus appears again, and this time Thomas is present.
 What happens next isn't a rebuke.
-Jesus goes straight to the condition Thomas had set: "Put your finger here; see my hands.
-Reach out your hand and put it into my side.
-Stop doubting and believe" (John 20:27, NIV).
+Jesus goes straight to the condition Thomas had set: "Put your finger here, and see my hands; and put out your hand, and place it in my side; do not be faithless, but believing" (John 20:27, RSV-CE).
 There's no recorded scolding for the doubt itself — only an invitation to exactly the proof Thomas had asked for.

 The clearest declaration in the Gospels

 Thomas's response is immediate and total: "My Lord and my God!"
-(John 20:28, NIV).
+(John 20:28, RSV-CE).
 It's one of the most direct, unqualified statements of Jesus's divinity spoken by anyone in the Gospels — and it comes, almost paradoxically, from the disciple who had just insisted he wouldn't believe without physical proof.
-Jesus's reply looks past Thomas to everyone who would come after him: "Because you have seen me, you have believed; blessed are those who have not seen and yet have believed" (John 20:29, NIV).
+Jesus's reply looks past Thomas to everyone who would come after him: "Have you believed because you have seen me?
+Blessed are those who have not seen and yet believe" (John 20:29, RSV-CE).

 The apostle who went farthest